7 Reasons Car Shuts Off When AC Is Turned ON & How to Fix It – Demystifying Why Car Stall When I Turn On The AC

 Most people notice that their car surges at idle when the car AC is turned ON, and at the end, the engine shuts OFF.
 It happens due to many reasons, but it is preferred to know the reasons why the car shuts off when the AC is turned ON.

-If your car shuts off when you turn on the AC, you’re not alone.
+If your vehicle shuts off when you turn on the A/C, you’re not alone.
 Many car owners have experienced this problem and have had to take their car to a mechanic to get it fixed.
 This is a frustrating experience, especially on a hot day.
 There are a few reasons why this might happen.
-In this powerful guide, you will learn seven crazy reasons why the car shuts OFF when AC is turned ON.
+In this powerful guide, you will learn seven reasons why the car turns off when the AC is activated.

 Related Post: How Car Air Conditioner Works

-The air conditioning system of a car is composed of several interrelated components that allow the vehicle to regulate its climate control.
+The ac unit of a car is composed of several interrelated components that allow the vehicle to regulate its climate control.
 It typically includes an evaporator, condenser, compressor, and expansion valve, as well as other related elements such as accumulators and blower fans.
-The evaporator works to cool the air inside the car by extracting heat from it, while the condenser is responsible for dissipating this heat away from the cabin.
+The evaporator works to cool the air inside the car by extracting heat from it and converting it into liquid form, while the condenser is responsible for dissipating this heat away from the cabin same as the condensing unit of your home ac.

 Car Shuts OFF When AC Is Turned ON